aaz25/431-2021/README.md

     - [RStudio Education's Beginners Page](https://education.rstudio.com/learn/beginner/)
     - [ModernDive: Statistical Inference via Data Science](https://moderndive.com/index.html), in particular, sections 1-4.
     - [RStudio Cloud Primers](https://rstudio.cloud/learn/primers), especially "The Basics", "Work With Data", "Visualize Data" and "Tidy Your Data"
-- Dr. Love will provide more detailed suggestions in mid-July for those who would like to improve their skills prior to the start of the course.
-Dr. Love will email all registered students in mid-July when these more detailed materials start to become available.
+- Dr. Love will provide more detailed suggestions in late July for those who would like to improve their skills prior to the start of the course.
+Dr. Love will email all registered students in late July when these more detailed materials start to become available.
+    - During the course, we will read David Spiegelhalter's *The Art of Statistics* which was first published by Penguin in March 2019 in the UK and then by Basic Books in the US in September 2019.
+You can purchase either version online or in your local bookstore for about $20.
+More details on the book are available at [Dr. Spiegelhalter's website](http://www.statslab.cam.ac.uk/~david/).
+You are welcome to read the book before class starts, if you'd like to get a jump on things, but we'll link readings to the syllabus when that becomes available.

 ### Tentative Calendar